hanfak/topics-to-learn/general-paradigms/architecture/frameworks-libraries.md

 # Framework and Libraries

-You should prefer core-language solutions to small abstractions to small helper libraries to general libraries to frameworks
+- You should prefer core-language solutions to small abstractions to small helper internal libraries to general libraries to frameworks
+- When you use a library, you are in charge of the flow of the application.
+You are choosing when and where to call the library.
+- When you use a framework, the framework is in charge of the flow.
+It provides some places for you to plug in your code, but it calls the code you plugged in as needed.
+You write code for the framework to be able to use it, you are beholden to the framework, to get it's benefits

 ## NOTE: With any library,
 - be sure to understand it's pros and cons (esp around secruity and legal), does it meet cost benefit for usage
 - Does it fit in with your organisation, team, codebase, when used in production?
 - Is it well maintained, number of contributors, passing tests, good test coverage, usages in production code
-- Good documentation, good example tests
+- Good documentation, good example tests, easy to follow source code
+  - Should be able to follow code in library, esp during dubugging.
+  - Need to rely on documentation, and if poor, then rely on stack overflow
 - test it
-- write poc (proof of concept)
+- write poc (proof of concept), investigate using it
+  - best to do this with similar libraries to make a choice between
 - try it out but be able to make it easy to remove if not working out
   - The only way it can be found as useful is in production
 - avoid having to build lots of hacks or engineer solutions to bugs or needed features which are not suited to library